from

 aux Petits Légumes et au Gingembre -

-A lightly fried, US flank steak
+A lightly fried, US flank steak, a UK hanger

-vegetables and flavored with ginger.
+flavored with ginger.

-The ginger root holds 90% of the plant's
+Ginger root holds 90% of the plant's

 ginger flavor, and when cooked, the aroma and the